HakaiInstitute/kelp-o-matic/docs/python_lib.md

 The Python library provides access to the segmentation models and processing functionality through a high-level API.

+## When to Use the Python API

+Use the Python library when you need to:

+- **Process multiple images** in a batch script or automated pipeline
+- **Integrate segmentation** into an existing Python workflow or data processing system
+- **Access model outputs programmatically** for further analysis or custom post-processing
+- **Customize processing** beyond what CLI options provide
+- **Build applications** that use Habitat-Mapper as a component

+**For single-image processing**, the [CLI](cli.md) is simpler and requires no programming knowledge.
+See the [Quick Reference](quick_reference.md) for CLI examples.

+---

 ## Core Components

 The main components of the Habitat-Mapper Python library are: